Jared Huffman: Early life and education

+Legal career

-Huffman became a consumer attorney specializing in public interest cases.
+Huffman worked as a consumer attorney specializing in public interest cases.
 Among his court victories was a case on behalf of the National Organization for Women, which required all California State University campuses to comply with Title IX.
 Huffman was a senior attorney for the Natural Resources Defense Council.
-He was also a publicly elected director of the Marin Municipal Water District for 12 years, including three terms as board president.
+In 1994, he was elected to the Marin Municipal Water District.
+He served on the board for 12 years, including three terms as its president.